 Don’t recreate the wheel.
 That’s how I’m approaching today’s blog post on Tchaikovsky’s Nutcracker.
 There are so many amazing ideas out there for teaching The Nutcracker.
 I felt that the best value for you would be in rounding them all up in one convenient location.
 You can easily skim through my descriptions to decide which lesson ideas you might want to pursue in your own classroom.

 One thing’s for certain, you won’t be at a loss for ideas after reading through these posts!
-My absolute favorite idea, the paper plate routine, is one that you could easily include in a winter info-concert or holiday program.
+My absolute favorite idea, the paper plate routine, is one that you could easily include in a winter info-concert or program.
 You’ll also find plenty of picture book recommendations, flashlight routines, and video suggestions.

 In this fun post, Jennifer describes how to use flashlights to teach form.
 All you’ll need is red and green cellophane, rubber bands, and flashlights.
 Jennifer has great tips for making this work, and it’s such a fun and creative way for your students to learn about form!